-Somewhere on his journey from the blood-spattered steps of Mount Olympus to the open waters of Norse mythology, Kratos must have wrenched a heart from one of his godly victims – as well as their head.
+Somewhere on his journey from the blood-spattered steps of Mount Olympus to the open waters of Norse mythology, our protagonist Kratos must have wrenched a heart from one of his godly victims – as well as their head.
 God of War isn’t a reboot of the storied series, narratively at least, picking up with Kratos an undisclosed number of years on from his bloody campaign of vengeance against Zeus, in which he all but obliterated the pantheon of Greek gods.
 Older, colder, and with a new sprout of chin scruff, Kratos is building a funeral pyre for Faye, his recently deceased wife, as his bow wielding son, Atreus, watches on.
-Faye’s death is the event which drives the story forward as father and son head out on their quest to enact her final wish and scatter Faye’s ashes at the peak of the land’s tallest mountain.
+Faye’s death is the event which drives the story forward as father and son embark on their quest to enact her final wish: scattering her ashes at the peak of the land’s tallest mountain.
 Of course, it isn’t long before events spiral out of hand.

 However, unlike the obtuse engagements of the Soulsborne series, God of War quickly reveals its options to you, giving the player a wider breadth of violent expression.
 A few hours into the game you will have had the chance to master some meaty combos, using close and ranged combat in a dance of melee inputs, utilising Atreus as a distraction or stun-builder, and popping your Rage meter when encounters become overwhelming.
-It takes a while for it all to flow but when you find your rhythm it is a delight.
+It takes a while for it all to flow but when you find your rhythm engagements become a deadly dance.
 And decapitating a draugr and rending its friends to pieces with your bare hands never gets old.

 The implementation of Atreus in combat situations allows for effective support when the odds are stacked against you, which they regularly are.
 With the tap of the square button Atreus will fire on an enemy with his bow, and his abilities can be upgraded to build out his hand to hand abilities and bow modifications.
 Though his enthusiasm in combat can make for some jarring story moments.
 The game will occasionally lurch from an emotionally impactful cutscene straight into a moment of joyous bloodlust without a buffer to let the implications of the story breathe.
 It’s odd to have Atreus chiding his father about his apparent lack of grief in one moment, only to have him loosing arrows and scaling a thrashing enemy with abandon in the next.

 From the moment to moment gameplay in God of War’s open world to its systems in-menu, this may be a deeper experience than many fans were expecting, given the linear style of the previous entries.
 This is safely a 30 to 40-hour game, and if you stop to take everything in including the many side quests and optional bosses, your play time could run even longer.
-It’s well worth your time, too.
+This is a game which respects your dedication, too.
 From its hack-and-slash roots, God of War has reinvented itself as a nuanced and mature character study, as well as a bombastic adventure which can go toe-to-toe, mechanically and narratively, with some of the best in gaming.
 This latest entry retains the scale, the addictive playability and the pedigree of presentation of the original series, but builds upon the formula with a fascinating new world to explore and an intriguing story which makes an emotive, modern, three-dimensional protagonist out of a character who was once pure melodrama.